christinematta/christinematta/README.md

 ---

 ### 💡 About Me
+- 💻 Former **QoS Engineer at Orange Telecom**, where I improved service reliability and system efficiency.
 - 🧠 Currently working as a **Freelance Fullstack Developer** (React, Next.js, Ruby on Rails)
 - 🎓 Graduated from **Le Wagon Bootcamp** (Full Stack Web Development, Amsterdam)
 - 💬 Ask me about **frontend development**, **UI/UX design**, or **API integration**